Fibrinolysis

 • Other activators

-• Streptokinase: A bacterial protein with broader plasminogen activating activity used in the past, but largely replaced by tPA due to its higher risk of bleeding complications.
+• Streptokinase: A bacterial protein with broader plasminogen activating activity used in the past, but largely replaced by tissue plasminogen activator (tPA) due to its higher risk of bleeding complications.

 • Factor XIIa: An enzyme in the coagulation cascade can indirectly activate plasminogen under certain conditions.